ChatterBoxIO/chatterbox/README.md

 ### Parameters for sendBot

-- platform: The platform to send the bot to ('zoom', 'googlemeet').
+- platform: The platform to send the bot to ('zoom', 'googlemeet', 'teams').
-- meeting_id: The ID of the meeting (numeric ID for Zoom, 'xxx-xxx-xxx' for Google Meet).
+- meeting_id: The ID of the meeting (numeric ID for Zoom or Microsoft Teams, 'xxx-xxx-xxx' for Google Meet).
-- meeting_password: (Optional) The meeting password.
+- meeting_password: (Optional) The meeting password or passcode.
 - bot_name: (Optional) Customize the name of the bot.
 Default is 'ChatterBox'.
 - webhook_url: (Optional) The webhook URL to send the meeting events to.
 - model: (Optional) The Deepgram model to use for transcription.
 Default is 'nova-3'.